 For NY State residents, these pension payments are exempt from state and city taxes.

-Ordinary disability benefits are available to a member of TRS who have 10 or more years of service credit (3600 hours).
+Ordinary Disability Retirement benefits are available to a member of TRS who have 10 or more years of service credit (3600 hours).
 Benefit schedules and formulas are spelled out in the laws relating to Tier VI.
-Accidental disability benefits have no minimum service requirements.
+There is no minimum service requirement if a member is approved for and retires under a Tier VI Accident Disability Retirement.

 Of further interest to part-timers: